khan97aiman/Graphics-Fantasy-Island-OpenGL/README.md

 4. Light intensity refers to the strength or amount of light produced by a specific lamp source

 ```
-**My scene has multiple light sources; Pressing 1 toggles between displaying daytime which uses one directional light to light the environment and nighttime which used multiple spot lights and point lights of various colors and intensities to give a pleasant look.**
+My scene has multiple light sources:
+Pressing 1 toggles between
+1. Displaying daytime which uses one directional light to light the environment, and
+2. Nighttime which used multiple spot lights and point lights of various colors and intensities to give a pleasant look.
 ```

 ## Scene Graph